 Commercial landlords market their available space according to the RSF measurement.
 Why wouldn’t they?
 They’re not misrepresenting the square footage.
 After all, rent prices also include the usage of common areas.

 For potential tenants, this might not be very clear.
 For example, a tenant may feel misled if expecting 1,000 USF but instead winds up with 1,000 RSF and only 600 to 800 USF.

 If you don’t want to end up disappointed with office space that seems smaller than what you expected, here are some simple tips to help minimize the confusion.

 - New York City office space loss factors are generally between 20% and 40%.

 - Loss factors for Manhattan office space tend to be greater in office buildings constructed after 1970.
-This is because the large lobbies and elevator banks account for a larger proportion of common areas.
+These post-1970 buildings tend to have large lobbies and elevator banks that account for a larger proportion of common areas.

-- Loss factors are typically smaller for retail and store space because common areas tend to be minimal, ranging between 5% and 10%.
+- Loss factors are typically smaller for retail spaces because common areas tend to be minimal.
+For these spaces, it can range between 5% and 10%.

 - Consider using this office space calculator as a useful tool.

 The Key Takeaway